 Protein in peanuts: One ounce (28g) of dry-roasted peanuts has 167 calories, 6.9g of protein, and 14.1g of fats.

 Fun fact: Surprisingly, peanuts are actually related to beans rather than nuts.

-Originating from Central Asia and the Middle East since 7000 BC, pistachios have made their way to Western countries in the 19th century and became popular in many dishes.
+Originating from Central Asia and the Middle East in 7000 BC, pistachios made their way to Western countries in the 19th century and became popular in many dishes.

 Pistachios are foods high in protein that are packed with antioxidants and fiber beneficial to our health in various ways.